virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Virginia Marriage Records

-Virginia marriage records are official records containing information relating to the union of couples.
-Some of these details include:
+Virginia marriage records are official records containing information relating to the union of couples within state limits.
+The following information is typically included in these records:

 • Date of marriage